alisdair/maximum/src/building-team-time-zone-creating-the-user-interface/index.md

 ## Making a mess

-Once you're experienced enough to have an opinion on what bad code is, purposefully writing bad code can be difficult.
-I find it's best to make it self-consciously awful, riddled with FIXMEs, avoiding abstractions.
-To give you an example of what I mean, here's the template code for my first version of the Team Time Zone UI:
+Writing bad code on purpose can be hard to do.
+I find it easiest when I think of it as a first draft, or a sketch.

+Like a sketch, it's important to move quickly.
+Jot down some `FIXME` comments instead of trying to implement difficult features.
+Write the thing that comes to mind, don't try to simplify or make it efficient.

+My first cut of the UI was pretty rough.
+I just threw all the functionality into one giant messy component, which barely worked.
+Here's the template:

 ```handlebars
 {{#each columns as |column|}}